Yoga Sols Nepali Trek & Retreats

 Yoga Sol has guidelines, terms and conditions and a waiver form that all participants must agree to follow if they wish to travel with us.

 Please read, sign and return your waiver form prior to paying your deposit.
 Your waiver form can be emailed or printed and delivered to our studio in Ferny Hills.

 You will not be able to partake in Yoga Sol’s Trek and Retreats if you do not agree to the Terms & Conditions outlined in this waiver and fail to sign the document.

-Should you no longer to able to attend the retreat after paying your deposit, you are welcome to a refund of your deposit minus all internal flights, taxes and trekking costs.
+Should you no longer be able to attend the retreat after paying your deposit, you are welcome to a refund of your deposit minus all internal flights, taxes and trekking costs.

-Should the situation arise that you can no longer attend the retreat after making your final payment your will be refunded all costs minus internal flights, taxes and trekking costs.
+Should the situation arise that you can no longer attend the retreat after making your final payment you will be refunded all costs minus internal flights, taxes and trekking costs.

 The Yoga Sol Team.